-A company’s manager has to plan for the expenditure and benefits an entity would derive from investing in an underlying project.
+A company’s manager must plan for the expenditure and benefits an entity would receive from investing in an underlying project.

-In this article, you will learn what is capital budgeting, capital budgeting process and techniques of capital budgeting.
+In this article, you will learn about the processes, techniques, and significance of capital budgeting.

-Capital budgeting is the process of making investment decisions in long term assets.
-It is the process of deciding whether or not to invest in a particular project as all the investment possibilities may not be rewarding.
+Capital budgeting is the process of making investment decisions regarding long-term assets, such as building a new production facility or investing in machinery and equipment.
+It is the process of deciding whether or not to invest in a particular project, since alternative investment possibilities may not be beneficial.

-Thus, the manager has to choose a project that gives a rate of return more than the cost financing such a project.
-That is why he has to value a project in terms of cost and benefit.
+Keeping this in mind, a manager must choose a project that provides a rate of return that is more than the cost of financing a particular project, and they must therefore value a project in terms of cost and benefit.

-Following are the categories of projects that can be examined using capital budgeting process:
+The following are the categories of projects that can be examined using the capital budgeting process:

 - The decision to buy new machinery